mrzzy/notes/src/data_science/deep_lizard/reinforcement_learning.md

 ## Markov Theory
 ### Markov Property
-Markov property states that future states are independent of past states given the present state which captures all relevant infomation in history.
+Markov property states that future states are independent of past states given the present state which captures all relevant information in history.

-The present state $S_t$ only captures all relevant infomation in history when the following holds:
+The present state $S_t$ only captures all relevant information in history when the following holds:
 $$
 P(S_{s+1} | S_t) = P(S_{s+1} | S_1, ..., S_t)